Which city is cheaper, Melbourne or Darwin?

 It rains a lot this time of the year in Darwin.
 Darwin usually gets more rain in January than Melbourne.
 Darwin gets 437 mm (17.2 in) of rain, while Melbourne receives 45 mm (1.8 in) of rain this time of the year.

 In the autumn, Darwin is much warmer than Melbourne.
-Typically, the autumn temperatures in Darwin in April are around 29°C (84°F), and Melbourne is about 15°C (60°F).
+Typically, the autumn temperatures in Darwin in April average around 29°C (84°F), and Melbourne averages at about 15°C (60°F).

 In Darwin, it's very sunny this time of the year.
 Darwin usually receives more sunshine than Melbourne during autumn.
 Darwin gets 267 hours of sunny skies, while Melbourne receives 170 hours of full sun in the autumn.